The judgments

-Judgment recognizing dual filiation
+Judgment recognising dual filiation

-On 13 November 2024, the Court of First Instance No. 9 of Pamplona/Iruña, by means of Judgment No. 472/2024 delivered by Judge José Antonio González González, judicially recognized and declared the biological filiation of Olmo Gómez Aldaz with full civil effects.
-That decision constitutes the turning point of the case: for the first time, the filiation of origin is officially declared and ordered to produce the same legal consequences as any other filiation recognized under civil law.
+On 13 November 2024, the Court of First Instance No. 9 of Pamplona/Iruña, by means of Judgment No. 472/2024 delivered by Judge José Antonio González González, judicially recognised and declared the biological filiation of Olmo Gómez Aldaz with full civil effects.

 This means something very concrete: a court officially declares who the claimant’s biological father is and orders that this filiation produce real effects in the civil and registry sphere.
 It is not a symbolic or historical statement, but a decision with full legal consequences.

 The central legal issue revolves around the interpretation of Article 180.4 of the Civil Code.
 Traditionally, this provision had been invoked to argue that the existence of an adoption prevented biological filiation from producing civil effects.
-Both the first-instance judgment and its confirmation on appeal adopt a different reading.

 Article 180.4 of the Civil Code: